Sticky Learning ® Lunches. Daily 1pm. Free. 30-mins. Soft Skills Trg.

-There are many evaluation methods for training, each trying to find the holy grail of return on investment.
-We use Donald Kirkpatrick’s four-level training evaluation model as a base because it has stood the test of time, since 1953.
+In this case there are many evaluation methods for training, each trying to find the holy grail of return on investment.
+Therefore, we particularly use Donald Kirkpatrick’s four-level training evaluation model.
+This is because it has clearly stood the test of time (since 1953).

 Level 1: Reaction: How did the Learners react to the training?